PashaBarahimi/PashaBarahimi.github.io/_projects/research-1-lincheck.md

 ---
 title: "TruSt Implementation in Lincheck @ MPI-SWS"
 permalink: /projects/lincheck/
-excerpt: ""
+excerpt: "Full details can be found on the <a href='/research/lincheck/'>research page</a>."
 collection: projects
 type: research
 daterange: Summer 2023
 lang: Kotlin
 ---

-Complete details are available at the [research page](/research/lincheck/).
+Full details can be found on the [research page](/research/lincheck/).